seojuncha/seojuncha.github.io/_i18n/en/_posts/2025-12-17-linux-process-memory.md

     alt="The last column of /proc/self/maps showing mapped file paths such as /usr/bin/cat and shared libraries" style="display: block; margin: auto;" />
     <figcaption style="margin-top: 0.5em; font-size: 0.9em; color: #666;">
+    Figure 3.
 Mappings for the executable and shared libraries are shown as file paths in the last column.
     </figcaption>
 </figure>